St. Pauli Girl

-There are currently three brands of beer brewed: St. Pauli Girl Lager, St. Pauli Girl Special Dark and St. Pauli Non-Alcoholic Malt Beverage.
+There are currently three brands of beer brewed: St. Pauli Girl Lager, a pale lager, St. Pauli Girl Special Dark, and St. Pauli Non-Alcoholic Malt Beverage.
 The beer is only produced for export and is not sold in Germany.

+History

+The beer's name comes from the former St. Paul's Friary in Bremen, which was next to the original St. Pauli brewery established in 1857 by Lüder Rutenberg.